SMBH-1/Inventory-Application/README.md

 4. Adding a new customer

-5. Renting a video out to a customer (input video title and customer ID; limited based on customer account type)
+5. Renting a video out to a customer (input video title and customer ID; limited based on customer account type**)

 6. Returning a video from a customer (input video title and customer ID)

 7. Exiting the application

+**Customer Account Types:
+* Standard Account: Can rent only one movie at a time
+* Premium Account: Can rent up to 3 movies at a time
+* Standard Family Account: Can rent one movie at a time and no 'R' rated movies
+* Premium Family Account: Can rent up to 3 movies at a time and no 'R' rated movies